phuvf/oscpoint/EVENTS.md

 # OSCPoint event feedback

 As of OSCPoint v2.x, selected individual events in PowerPoint are sent as OSC messages.

-To received these, feedbacks need to be enabled in the OSCPoint add-in settings.
+To received these, feedback needs to be enabled in the OSCPoint add-in settings.

 - `/oscpoint/v2/event [string: eventType] [args]`
 Emitted any time an internal event fires in PowerPoint.
 Possible `eventTypes` and associated `args`  are: